-This unit covers FOUR distinct topics - Safepartying, CyberSafety, Nutrition and Sex Education.
-Areas of study include the social effects on individuals and communities in regards to Safepartying, the impact of cyberbullying and strategies to stay safe and supportive online.
-The importance of a balanced diet and the impacts of excessive consumption of sugar.
-Also studied are the Respectful Relationships, STI's, contraception, puberty and parenthood.
+This unit covers FOUR distinct topics - Safepartying, CyberSafety, Respectful Relationships and Sex Education.
+Areas of study include the social effects on individuals and communities in regards to Safe Partying, the impact of cyberbullying and strategies to stay safe and supportive online.
+Also studied are Respectful Relationships, STI's, contraception, puberty and parenthood